openharmony/docs/en/application-dev/windowmanager/application-window-stage.md

    After the subwindow is created, you can set its properties, such as the size, position, background color, and brightness.

-3. Load content for the subwindow and show it.
+3. Load content to and show the subwindow.

-   Call **setUIContent** and **showWindow** to load and display the content in the subwindow.
+   Call **setUIContent** to load content to the subwindow and **showWindow** to show the subwindow.

 4. Destroy the subwindow.